viamrobotics/docs/docs/services/navigation/_index.md

 type: docs
 weight: 45
 no_list: true
-icon: "/services/img/icons/frame-system.svg"
+# icon: "/services/img/icons/frame-system.svg"
 tags: ["navigation", "services", "base", "rover"]
 # SMEs: Raymond
 ---

-The Navigation Service uses GPS to autonomously navigate a rover to user defined endpoints.
+The Navigation service is the stateful definition of Viam's [Motion service](/services/motion/) It uses GPS to autonomously navigate a rover [base](/components/base/) to user defined endpoints called `Waypoints`.
+Once the `Waypoints` are added and the `Mode` of the service is [set to `waypoints`](#setmode), Navigation services calls begin.

 ## Configuration